The Mysterious Traveler

 1943 - 1952

-Maurice Tarplin was the mysterious man on the train who told us stories that made our skin tingle.
+Maurice Tarplin was stranger on the train who told listeners creepy stories.

 Maurice Tarplin was the man behind the mysterious voice.
-Taking us for a ride though the sinister and supernatural was forte.
+Taking us for a ride though the sinister and supernatural was his forte.
 Tarplin was so good at it, he also did another series that was very similar (but only 15 minutes long) called The Strange Dr. Weird.
 There was always a jovial undercurrent to his voice.
 It was obvious that he knew he was giving us the creeps and enjoyed it.
 And then there was the way he almost always cut off his tale right in the middle of a juicy detail.
-"If you think that's terrible, I should tell you about another murderer, a man who killed his wife by -- oh, you have to get off here..."
-Ostensively, it was because the train was pulling into our stop, but it was really because he knew how to keep us in suspense for another week.
-Always keep that audience hungry for more!
-They shoveled out a lotta murder and suspense each to starving fans.
+"If you think that's terrible, I should tell you about another murderer, a man who killed his wife by -- oh, you have to get off here.
+I'm sorry."
+Ostensively, it was because the train was pulling into our stop and we were about to exit, but it was really because he knew how to keep us in suspense for another week.
+Tarplin realized the best way to keep the audience returning was to never quite satisfy them, bur rather, to keep them hungry for more.
+And he sure shoveled out a lot of murder and suspense to his starving fans.

-There was even a Mysterious Traveler mystery magazine.
-It is doubtful the printed word could have competed with Tarplin's sinister character, but the graphic artwork on the covers and the direct association with the long running radio series were enough to keep the magazine selling for a good long while.
-Vintage copies of the pulp magazine are still popular today, as are the comic books, which were another popular spin-off item.
+The Mysterious Traveler wasn't restricted just to radio.
+There was also a Mysterious Traveler mystery magazine.
+It is doubtful the printed word could have competed with Tarplin's sinister voice characterizations, but the graphic artwork on the covers and the direct association with the long running radio series were certainly a big advertising advantage.
+Vintage copies of the pulp magazine are still popular today, as are The Mysterious Traveler comic books, which were another popular spin-off item.

-Although many episodes or the radio series have been lost to the ages, The Mysterious Traveler remains one of the best remember characters in radio's horror history, right up there with Inner Sanctum's Raymond and The Whistler.
+Although nearly 280 of the 370 recorded episodes of the radio series have been lost to the ages, The Mysterious Traveler remains one of the best remembered characters in radio's horror history, right up there with The Whistler and Inner Sanctum's Raymond.

 A recording session for The Mysterious Traveler.
 Left to right: Jack Amerine (sound), Bill Zuckert, Lon Clark, Roger DeKoven, Ed Bergly, Maurice Tarplin (closest to mic), Jim Wallinton, and Jackson Beck.

-Artist depiction of a scene from the classic episode "Behind the Closed Door", courtesy of Tune In For Terror © 1992
+Artist depiction of a scene from the classic episode "Behind the Locked Door", courtesy of Tune In For Terror © 1992

 The Standard Introduction: